Mission Impossible or Business Nirvana: Essential Learnings from Our Webinar on Converging Networking and Security

 At Aryaka, we have talked about SASE being a journey for a while and how we can help organizations overcome these challenges by modernizing, optimizing, and transforming with our Unified SASE as a Service.
 More on our approach later in the blog.
 Let’s explore some key findings from the ESG research presented in the webinar.

-Top Challenges in Network and Security
+Top Challenges in Converging Networking and Security

 According to ESG research, organizations face numerous challenges in ensuring network security: